HectorDeLeon/GettingCleaningData/CodeBook.md

 fBodyGyroJerkMag

 ## Transformations
-1. Script merges training and testing data set and creates one data set
+1. Script merged training and testing data set and created one data set cointaing all records.
-2. It extracts meand and standard deviation measurements
+2. Script extracted means and standard deviation measurements only.
-3. Descriptive activity names (Laying, Sitting, Standing, Walking, Walking_downstairs, Walking_Upstairs) are linked to each measurement.
+3. Descriptive activity names (Laying, Sitting, Standing, Walking, Walking_downstairs, Walking_Upstairs) were linked to each measurement.
-4. Descriptive variable names are used for all variables (see below)
+4. Descriptive variable names (spelled out names) were used for all variables (see below).
-5. Averages of each variable for each activity and each subject were generated
+5. Averages of each variable for each activity and each subject were generated.

 ## List of variables with descriptive names
  [1] "Subject"